 We use psychophysics and neuroimaging (fMRI, M-EEG) in adults and children of different cultures and cognitive skills to study the relation between perception and symbolic cognition: on one side, we investigate which aspects of perception act as fundamental building blocks of language-based symbolic cognition; on the other side we study if and how symbolic acquisitions in turn shape perception.
 Our research spans over two main areas: number processing and word processing.
+See a brief description of our work as well as some selected pubblications below:

 Description: We study the fundamental skill that humans share with other animals to extract and mentally represent discrete and continuous quantities from their physical environment.
 In particular we study the ability to quantify sets on the basis of their numerosity (the number of objects), its neuronal correlates, it’s development, and it’s role in grounding higher level cognitive skills, such as formal symbolic arithmetic.
 We also study dyscalculia with the aim of understanding whether and how impaired perceptual quantity-related skills may hinder the ability to properly acquire knowledge and skills in symbolic number processing.